 About the Artist

 Shea Colburn is a Memphis-based artist and set/production designer working with a number of theater companies and events.
+He was a former display artist at Urban Outfitters and now a self-employed contractual artist and fabricator.
 Shea received his BFA in Painting/Drawing from Memphis College of Art.